Another search planned Tuesday for missing Welch girls

 No such structure was observed on a 2004 aerial photograph.

 All of that information combined with Busick’s statements about Pennington filling a root cellar, Pennington dropping off the radar from Jan.
-4 until mid to late Jan.
-2000 and Pennington seen in his truck hauling lime and concrete about two weeks after the slaying are very convincing coincidences, Stansill said.
+4 until mid to late January 2000, and Pennington seen in his truck hauling lime and concrete about two weeks after the slaying are convincing coincidences, Stansill said.